-The sound studio is a space at IAIA for recording and mixing sound in stereo or 6.1 surround sound.
-It has a Vocalbooth 4' x 6' isolated sound booth with Rode NT1 studio microphones for voice-over, foley, and music recording.
-The applications used in the studio are Pro Tools, Soundtrack Pro, and other audio software.
+In the sound studio at IAIA, students can record sound and mix in stereo or 5.1 surround sound.
+The sound studio has the Vocalbooth 4' x 6' isolated sound booth with Rode NT1 studio microphones for voice-over and music recording.
+The applications used in the studio are Adobe Audition and other audio software.